DavidCEllis/ducktools-scriptmetadata/README.md

 ## Why not use the regex from the PEP? ##

-Using the regex would correctly extract blocks that have been defined correctly it does not provide a way to give additional warnings to users about potentially malformed blocks.
+While using the regex would correctly extract valid metadata blocks it does not provide a way to give additional warnings to users about potential issues with incorrect block formatting.

 This parser will collect warnings if it encounters an unclosed block, if it detects multiple valid header lines within a block, and if a potential block